 Note: Since mathematical problems arise when the divider is zero, CMX does not calculate Percent of Load Error if the used load (mass) is zero.
+If absolute value of 'Error in Engineering Units / Span' is < Epsilon, then the error is always 0.
 See also chapter Error Resolution, Percentage Errors.